The Perfect Pasha

 I'm looking for a bus to New

-Emily ducks beneath Donnas arm.
+Emily ducks beneath Donnas arm to see Shana.

 A tiny but ferocious MEOW is heard.
 Donna looks down and scoops the pink kitty up with one hand.

 You want a pink kitty?
 She goes

-Donna cackles a cruel laugh)
+Donna cackles a cruel laugh.

-Shana takes the pink kitty in her hands and snuggles her.
+The pink kitty looks at Shana and BURPS.
+Shana takes the pink kitty in her arms and snuggles her.